Increased police presence

 Attack

-If an increased police presence is organized in anticipation of a public demonstration, it can be inconsequential if the crowd is large and fierce enough.
-Decentralized and autonomous forces are more agile than the rigid chain of command that police agencies rely on for crowd control.
+If you expect the police to increase their presence at a public demonstration, you can organize to make sure the crowd is large and fierce enough: decentralized and autonomous forces are more agile than the rigid chain of command that police agencies rely on for crowd control.
 For example, despite years of planning to militarize Hamburg, Germany, for the G20 summit, rioters were able to liberate a neighborhood from police occupation for an entire night[1].

 Careful action planning